OlgaChernytska/Catcher-Reinforcement-Learning/README.md

 - Cross-Entropy Method

 This method can be used for continuous state vector and there is no need in discretization.
-Goal is to find the best set of parameters $\theta$, such that if agent uses the  policy "If $\theta^T s > 0$, then Left, otherwise, Right" -- then he wins.
+Goal is to find the best set of parameters - thetas, such that if agent uses the  policy "If thetas.T * state > 0 , then Left, otherwise, Right" -- then he wins.
 Function F that evaluates the performance of the parameter vector is just number of timestamps survived - the more the better.

 Algorithm:
 1) Select batch size N and fraction of so called elite members - p.